jiangxin3/Tool-N1/README.md

 </div>

 > [!IMPORTANT]
-> - **We will release the code shortly in this repository, pending completion of NVIDIA's confidential review process.**

 > - **Please consider giving us a ⭐️ to stay updated on the upcoming code release!**

 We present Nemotron-Research-Tool-N1, a family of tool-using reasoning language models.
 These models are trained with an R1-style reinforcement learning algorithm that uses a binary reward to supervise only the structural format and functional correctness of tool calls, without requiring explicit reasoning annotations.
 This allows the models to generalize beyond token-level imitation and acquire reasoning capabilities directly from standard tool-calling data.
 The policy is optimized using GRPO.